Tips for Choosing a Martial Art School

 The integrity of my faith is CRITICAL to me.
-When choosing a martial arts school, knowing where the instructors are coming from is essential.
+Knowing where the instructors are coming from is essential when choosing a martial arts school.
 The approach of the instructors WILL BE expressed in the classes.
 If the instructor is a devout Buddhist, Hindu, or other, classes will be taught from that perspective.

 Those with mediocre skills can impress those who have none.

 AVOID long-term contracts, especially early in your martial arts training.
 Many businesses push the benefits of their "Black Belt Program," "Lifetime Memberships," or other expensive contracts.
 Remember, most people who start working out in the martial arts don't last long.
 These long-term contracts rarely have any refund policies.

 I want to stress that some of these contracts might genuinely be a "good deal" after you are convinced that you will train with this instructor for a long time.
 Once you have found your martial arts "home," then look into longer-term payment options.

 In any case, be sure that you...
 READ THE CONTRACT!

 You will want to inquire about the terms and conditions of your contract.
 Of course, you want to know about your payment options, but you should also ask about non-payment policies.
 Will the martial arts school send your account into collections?
 Will they stop letting you work out until your payments are caught up?
 While few plan to become delinquent, difficult situations may arise.
 These are things you will want to know.

 Inquire about the various fees and costs involved in training.
 Some prices other than the class tuition may include registration fees, uniforms and patches, competitions, maintenance fees, testing fees, membership fees, fundraising involvements, and others.
 Ask about purchasing training equipment.
 Some schools mandate that equipment be purchased from them.
 This is often more costly than buying the same equipment from other sources.